 According to the National Asphalt Pavement Association, more than 94 percent of the 2.8 million miles of paved roads in the United States have an asphalt surface.
 Unfortunately, the black, petroleum-like material weathers over time, leaving dangerous potholes in its wake.

 Not only can hitting a pothole damage vehicle shock and suspensions mechanisms, but it can also cause drivers to lose control of their vehicles.
 Like city governments that monitor road wear and tear, facility owners must regularly inspect parking lot conditions.
-Parking lot maintenance minimizes asphalt corrosion, reducing vehicle mishaps, and keeping drivers safe.
+Parking lot maintenance minimizes asphalt corrosion, reduces vehicle mishaps, and keeps drivers safe.

 Examples of Parking Lot Maintenance Tasks

 Facilities that rely on parking lot maintenance to keep their pavements in good condition include: